This easy recipe for Purple Hull Peas transforms tasty legumes into a crowd-pleasing, flavor-packed side dish that will tantalize your taste buds.

 These scrumptious peas are a cherished, classic Southern staple and a sought-after delicacy at local farmers’ markets during the summer and fall until the first frost arrives.

 If you’re a fan of Southern cuisine, you know that purple hull peas are a must-have and can be savored for any occasion.
-Even if you have yet to try them, a single taste will reveal why they hold such a special place in the hearts of many.
+Even if you have yet to try them, a single taste of purple hull peas will reveal why they hold such a special place in the hearts of many.

 I’ve also included a short “how-to” video, along with different recipe variations, what to do with leftovers, how to store them, how to blanch them, and what to serve them with.